cjg429/KinArt3D_dataset/README.md

     ├── 0
     └── 0
 ```
 The json file contains stl name, 3D position of joints, joint axis, axis range of joint, and index of parent link.
+Since the base link does not have a parent link and joint, the root_idx of the base link is null, and other information is unnecessary to generate new configurations.